arv-anshul/yt-watch-history-v2/README.md

    - Uses _Video Title_ to predict Content Type
 2. **Channel Recommender System**
    - Recommender System
+   - Uses channel's videos title and tags to calculate similarity
+   - Uses `TfidfVectorizer` for text to vec convertion
    - Uses user's channel subscriptions data to recommend channel

 > \[!IMPORTANT\]
 >
-> By the way, I'm planning to upload the trained model to internet and
+> By the way, I'm planning to upload the trained model to internet and model is download from URL to docker container
-> model is download from URL to docker container once (if not exists).
+> once (if not exists).
 >
 > The model URL is provide through environment variable (`CTT_MODEL_URL`).
-> If you want you can provide your model's URL.
+If you want you can provide your model's URL.
 >
 > _This solution may works in short term_ 🤞